CodeWithKyrian/copperx-telegram/docs/setup.md

 2. Verify all environment variables are set correctly
 3. Ensure your bot token is valid
 4. Confirm you're using a supported Node.js version
+5. Try accessing the health check endpoint to verify the server is running
+6. Use the `/webhook-info` endpoint in development mode to check your webhook status
-5. See [troubleshooting.md](troubleshooting.md) for common issues and solutions
+7. See [troubleshooting.md](troubleshooting.md) for common issues and solutions

 ## Next Steps